Continuing Simulations¶

 break

-# Write the state of the system to `restart.gsd`.
+# Save the current state of the simulation to the filesystem.

 hoomd.write.GSD.write(